Ziang-Lu/Design-Patterns/3-Structural Patterns/1-Delegation Pattern.md

 ## Definition & Explanation

-The Delegation Pattern is a **structural pattern** that **allows object composition to achieve the same code reuse as inheritance: an object handles a request by delegating the request to a internal object (the delegate)**, within the context of the original object.
+The Delegation Pattern is a **structural pattern** that **allows object aggregation to achieve the same code reuse as inheritance: an object handles a request by delegating the request to a internal object (the delegate)**, within the context of the original object.

 *Delegation Pattern passes the responsibility of the sender object to a receiver object.*